dbrgn/RPLCD/docs/getting_started.rst

     from RPLCD.i2c import CharLCD

-Then create a new instance of the CharLCD class.
-If you used the default wiring above and have a 20x4 LCD, all that you need is the following:
+Then create a new instance of the :class:`~RPLCD.i2c.CharLCD` class.
+If you used the default wiring above and have a 20x4 LCD, all that you need is the
+following:

 .. sourcecode:: python